-For more information, please visit:http://web.peralta.edu
+For more information on the Peralta Colleges, please visit:http://web.peralta.edu